hoangduytran/blender-manual/manual/addons/camera/camera_rigs.rst

 Only the added features will be explain here, for more information refer to the :doc:`/render/cameras` section.

 Set DOF Bone
-   The *Set DOF Bone* button will automatically set up the camera so that it uses the camera rig’s Aim bone as a target for the depth of field (DOF).
+   The *Set DOF Bone* button will automatically set up the camera so that it uses the camera rig's Aim bone as a target for the depth of field (DOF).

 Focal Distance/F-Stop/Focal Length